6 Resources for a Military Move with Pets

 5) Pet Foster Care

 When faced with a short-notice overseas move or deployment, some military families must make the decision to leave a pet behind temporarily.
-When our family moved to Hawaii, my sister kept our dog for several months until his quarantine period passed, then flew out with him later.
+For instance, when our family moved to Hawaii on short-notice orders, my sister kept our dog for several months until his quarantine period passed, then flew out with him later.

-Those not lucky enough to have friends or family members able to help can work with organizations founded to provide temporary homes for pets of military families going through a transition.
+Those not lucky enough to have friends or family members able to help out can work with organizations whose mission is to provide temporary homes for pets of military families going through a transition.
 Their goal is to reunite families with their pets and help prevent the occurrence of abandoned animals.
+Some are listed below, but note that each agency has differing options and requirements.

 - American Humane Society